qleet/user-docs/docs/architecture/threeport-controllers.md

 # Threeport Controllers

-Threeport controllers provide the operational reconciliation of state in the system.
+Threeport controllers perform the state reconciliation in the system.
 When a user deploys a workload, the change is made to the datastore through the Threeport RESTful API.
 Once that change has been successfully persisted, the API notifies the appropriate controller via the message broker.